-Getting data on trust
+Getting Data on Trust

 Doing due diligence on an organization or a background check of a publisher is time-consuming.
 How well you must know your suppliers will depend greatly on your threat model.
 If we are using open source components from the Internet it is likely difficult to investigate the individual trust in the developers.
 There is however sometimes a potential to review build processes and review processes.
 This could give a greater insight into how the component is built and sourced.

-Some commercial Software Composition Analysis (SCA) tools attempt to calculate properties and can help with identifying licensing issues, abandoned projects etc.
+Some commercial Software Composition Analysis (SCA) tools attempt to calculate properties and can help with identifying licensing issues, abandoned projects, etc.

 Scorecards and SBOMs

 The Open Source Security Foundation’s “Scorecard” project aims to analyze and provide insights into how a component is built and maintained.
-Similarly SLSA: Supply-chain Levels for Software Artifacts (intro blog post, repo) is a work-in-progress framework for identifying and verifying trust level.
+Similarly SLSA: Supply-chain Levels for Software Artifacts (intro blog post, repo) is a work-in-progress framework for identifying and verifying trust levels.
 If SLSA were widely used is could become possible for the consuming software toolchain to verify certain properties of the used dependency.

 To get more information on the contents of a component, there are standards for Software Bill-of-Materials (SBOMs), such as the Software Package Data Exchange (SPDX).
 An interesting development is the release of the experimental Open Source Insights project (“deps.dev”).
-This site provides basic information about known vulnerabilities, licenses, dependencies and to some extent OSSF scorecards for open source projects in several popular package managers.
+This site provides basic information about known vulnerabilities, licenses, dependencies, and to some extent OSSF scorecards for open source projects in several popular package managers.

-In any software project there will be some vendors that you absolutely must trust, as they are often very difficult or impossible to remove.
+In any software project, there will be some vendors that you absolutely must trust, as they are often very difficult or impossible to remove.
 The programming language runtime will probably not be easily replaced, nor will the web framework you choose to build a web app on.
 Naturally, these vendors and sources must be highly trustable.
 If we have focused on making sure these are secure, it also gives us some additional benefits when it comes to automatic patching as we will see later.

 Such dependencies typically process data early in the call stack.
 The runtime or web framework will for example typically process the potentially dangerous data from the client before your custom application code can act on it.
-Coupled with the fact that common frameworks are easy to fingerprint for attackers and often have simple to use exploits makes it so that we have even more reason to make sure we trust the frameworks.
+Coupled with the fact that common frameworks are easy to fingerprint for attackers and often have simple-to-use exploits makes it so that we have even more reason to make sure we trust the frameworks.

-Frameworks vs. libraries
+Frameworks vs. Libraries